studip-sync/studip-sync/README.md

 Download and synchronize files and media from Stud.IP -- the campus management platform deployed at several German universities.

-Note that this project currently only supports the *University of Göttingen* and the *University of Passau* but could work at other universities with similar authentication methods.
+Note that this project currently only supports the *University of Göttingen*, the *University of Passau* and *Trier University of Applied Sciences* but could work at other universities with similar authentication methods.

 ## Installation